adobe/xdm/NAMESPACES.md

 ## Introduction

 An often overlooked but important part of XDM is that all schemas and fields have a namespace.
 Name spacing is the key to make XDM extensible and prevents field collisions as different schema components are brought together.
-Name spacing allows a user to say field X in namespace Y means something different than the same field X in name space Z. For example, XDM schemas today have a standard "age" field that exists in the "xdm" namespace, but a user is free to create their own "age" field under a different namespace (their customer or tenantId) and both can coexist together but have a different underlying meanings or constraints.
+Name spacing allows a user to say field X in namespace Y means something different than the same field X in name space Z. For example, XDM schemas today have a standard "age" field that exists in the "xdm" namespace, but a user is free to create their own "age" field under a different namespace (their customer or tenantId) and both can coexist together but have a different underlying meaning or constraints.

 ## How does XDM Assign a Namespace
 XDM uses the [JSON-LD](https://json-ld.org/spec/latest/json-ld/) syntax to assign the namespace to a field.
 This namespace can come in the form of a URI (not the same as a URL), or as a shorthand prefix which is configured in the @context attribute of a schema.